James Gillespie Graham: Life

 Graham was born in Dunblane on 11 June 1776.
 He was the son of Malcolm Gillespie, a solicitor.
 He was christened as James Gillespie.
+His initial work was as a joiner before he became an architect.

 In 1810, under the name James Gillespie, he was living in a flat at 10 Union Street at the head of Leith Walk in Edinburgh.
-By 1820 he had moved to a far more luxurious house at 34 Albany Street, not far from his earlier flat.
+In 1810, he also designed Culdee Castle at Muthill (he would also design the nearby Muthill Parish Church in 1826).
+In 1814, Graham designed St Andrew's Cathedral in Glasgow (built 1817).

-He is most notable for his work in the Scottish baronial style, as at Ayton Castle, and he also worked in the Gothic Revival style, in which he was heavily influenced by the work of Augustus Pugin.
-However, he also worked successfully in the neoclassical style as exemplified in his design of Blythswood House at Renfrew seven miles down the River Clyde from Glasgow.
+In 1817, Alexander Macdonald, a member of Clan Macdonald of Clanranald, engaged Graham to design the Glenfinnan Monument, a stone tower to commemorate the Highlanders who fought on the side of Charles Edward Stuart during the Jacobite rising of 1745.
+The tower was completed shortly after Macdonald's death but debts were left outstanding to Graham.
+Graham had designed other buildings for Clan Macdonald including Arisaig Church (1809) and Arisaig Glen House (since demolished).

-Graham designed principally country houses and churches.
-He is also well known for his interior design, his most noted work in this respect being that at Taymouth Castle and Hopetoun House.
+Graham worked with Pugin on a number of projects as they were friends and Pugin had an engraved set of drawing compasses with Graham's name.
+Two projects they collobroated on together included the design of Murthly House (1829 to 1831) and works at Taymouth Castle (1837 to 1842).

 Some of his principal churches include St Andrew's Cathedral in Glasgow, and St Mary's Roman Catholic Cathedral and the Highland Tolbooth Church (now The Hub) in Edinburgh.
 His houses include Cambusnethan House in Lanarkshire.

 He was responsible for laying out the Moray Estate of Edinburgh's New Town, and for the design of Hamilton Square and adjoining streets in the New Town of Birkenhead, England, for William Laird, brother-in-law of William Harley, major developer of the New Town upon Blythswood Hill in Glasgow.
 According to the writer Frank Arneil Walker he may have been responsible for the remodelling of Johnstone Castle, Renfrewshire.

+He was elected a fellow of the Society of Antiquaries of Scotland on 24 March 1817.
 He designed and built a house at 34 Albany Street in Edinburgh's New Town for himself and his wife and lived there from 1817 to 1833.

-He died in Edinburgh on 11 March 1855 after a four-year illness.
+He died in Edinburgh at his residence on York Place on 21 March 1855 after a four-year illness.

 He is buried in the sealed south-west section of Greyfriars Kirkyard generally called the Covenanter's Prison together with his wife and other family members.

 Family

 In 1815 he married Margaret Ann Graham, daughter of a wealthy landowner, William Graham of Orchill (d.1825) in Perthshire.
+ON His marriage he assumed the surname Graham of his wife's family.
 Together they had two daughters.
 In 1825, on the death of his wife's father, the couple inherited his large country estate, and James thereafter became known as James Gillespie Graham.

 His wife died in 1826, and he married again, to Elizabeth Campbell, daughter of Major John Campbell of the 76th Regiment of Foot.